 About Distance Education: Then and Now

-Distance education is a term that has evolved over the years alongside technological advancements in the field.
-There was a time in the not-so-distant past when distance learning involved mailing assignments to professors at faraway universities.
-Times have certainly changed.
 Today, it’s possible to enroll in an online course at one of the hundreds of different online colleges and begin learning right along with on-campus students.
 Lectures can now be streamed live or recorded for later viewing.
 Likewise, class discussions and meetings with professors can occur over Zoom or other videoconferencing software.
 Students no longer have to be present physically in order to reap the benefits of college classes, even from prestigious universities.
 Cutting-edge technologies like machine learning, artificial intelligence, and virtual reality stand to further improve and transform distance learning in the future.

 Free Online Courses Are for Everyone

-Types of Free Online College Courses
+Types of Free Education for Adults

-When choosing among the thousands of different free online courses available, it’s a good idea to know what distinguishes them from one another.
 Not all online courses are offered through universities.
 Some are made available by corporations, while others are developed by individuals with a passion for a specific subject.
 Still, you’ll find that a good percentage of free courses for adults are indeed offered through colleges and universities, even highly prestigious universities such as Harvard, Yale, Princeton, and MIT, for example.

 Benefits of Free Online College Courses for Adults

 Aside from the prestige factor, there are several advantages of pursuing free online courses for adults that are offered through accredited colleges and top universities.
 For example, you’ll have the assurance that the content delivered through these free online college courses is legitimate.
 Often, these online classes are taught by the same professors who teach similar (if not identical) courses on campus.
 In many cases, they are tenured faculty members with advanced credentials in their respective fields, even PhDs.
-You can trust that the information you receive from these professors is completely up-to-date and trustworthy.

 Another benefit of free online learning from a college or university is the potential to earn credit for your work.
 Not all free online college courses for adults are associated with credit, though, and in many cases, you may have to pay a small fee to receive verification that you’ve successfully completed a course.
 In our ranking, these fees ranged from approximately $40-$200 per course.
 Still, this is a much more cost-effective alternative to traditional college enrollment.
 Credits earned from online college courses can often be applied toward a degree.
 Some online learning platforms even have entire degree programs that can be completed through low-cost distance education.